sirimuppala/amazon-sagemaker-multi-model-endpoints-model-monitoring/README.md

 * Explore Model Monitoring and Data Capture

-  Use RhineStone to explore model-monitoring and data capture.
-(Waiting on access to put together the whole sequence)
+  (Not ready yet : Use Amazon SageMaker Studio  to explore model-monitoring and data capture.
+(Waiting on access to put together the whole sequence))

-  (For now - Execute model-monitoring/monitor_xgboost_recommendation_model.ipynb
+  (For now -  Open the jupyter notebook model-monitoring/monitor_xgboost_recommendation_model.ipynb in the SageMaker instance created above and execute each cell.

 * Explore hosting multiple models behind a single endpoint

-  TBD : Can we use Rhinestone to explore this?
+  (Not ready yet : Use Amazon SageMaker Studio  to explore multi model endpoints (Waiting on access to put together the whole sequence))

-  (For now - Execute multi-model-endpoint/multiple_recommendation_models_endpoint.ipynb)
+  For now - Open the jupyter notebook multi-model-endpoint/multiple_recommendation_models_endpoint.ipynb in the SageMaker instance created above and execute each cell.